-Right down the road from our cottage outside of Headford, is the village of Cong and a surprising amount of historical sites.
-Cong is perhaps most famous for the 1952 movie “The Quiet Man” starring John Wayne and Maureen O’Hara but we had literally never heard of the film before heading out here!
-Nonetheless we found the village easily enough a mere 5 minute drive from our cottage and were very glad we did!
+Right down the road from our cottage outside of Headford, is the village of Cong and a surprising amount of historical sites!
+Nonetheless, we found the village easily enough a mere 5-minute drive from our cottage and were very glad we did!

 “The Quiet Man” seems to dominate this town almost more than the still imposing Abbey and nearby castle grounds.
 There have to be at least three different buildings in some way devoted to the movie and in a village this size that tends to stand out.